I’m a technical game designer and gameplay programmer with over 16 years of industry experience touching on design, code and art.

 PLAYDEAD

-Gameplay Designer responsible for prototyping new game mechanics & systems, creating puzzles with proof-of-concept logic and layouts, and working directly with the rest of the team on vertical slice milestones.
+Gameplay Designer responsible for prototyping new game mechanics and systems, creating puzzles with supporting logic and layouts, and building open-world POIs with a focus on interactivity, physics, and seamless discoverability.
+Working in both Unity (C#) and Unreal (C++ / Blueprints).

 Game 3 is an incredibly ambitious project, even for a studio with Playdead’s pedigree.
 My time there straddled an engine-shift, and was a really engaging balance of adapting their ethos to those new ambitions (and newly liberated camera), while also trying to help define how that ethos was going to evolve.